Purpose of the conference

 by providing the participants with new perspectives, necessary knowledge and tools

 to go back in their own organizations and be the seed of change.
-The purpose of the conference Agri4D is to create space for researchers, practitioners and policy makers to touch base on the state of food systems in the world – to identify what is working and where the gaps are.
+The purpose of the conference Agri4D is to create space for researchers, practitioners and policy makers to touch base on the state of food systems in the world with a particular focus on low-income contexts – to identify what is working and where the gaps are.

 More than 800 million people in the world are undernourished, despite the

 growing scientific knowledge and decades of international aid.
 Natural resource

 conflicts, climate change and the COVID-19 pandemic rapidly push more people

 into poverty and hunger.
 At the same time, obesity is an increasing health problem